LISTEN TO MY LATEST PODCAST EPISODE

 Uneven fabric color

-I admit, this one is tricky to spot!
+This one is tricky to spot!
 Uneven color in garments manifests through mismatch shades on certain areas of the clothing.

 Common causes of uneven fabric color: errors during the dyeing process, exposure to sun, improper storage